Food in Jordan

 With many meals, you'll find side dishes that range from deep-fried meat or vegetable starters, salads, as well as soups.
-Some common starters are sambousek, which is a thin triangular pastry dough that can be filled with cheese, potato or beef, and kibbeh, which is a blend of ground bulgur wheat, onions, seasoned meat as well as a mixture of spices and herbs that is shaped into a mini football-shaped ball and deep fried.
+Some common deep-fried starters are sambousek, which is a thin triangular pastry dough that can be filled with cheese, potato or beef, and kibbeh, which is made with bulgur wheat, onions, seasoned meat as well as various spices and herbs.
 Common salads you might find at a Jordanian dinner table include a a crunchy fattoush with pita chips and a pomegranate molasses dressing, an herb-forward tabbouleh, or a vibrant yogurt-based cucumber mix with mint, garlic and lemon juice.
 Last but not least, you might come across a variety of hearty shorbat or soups, such as molokhiyeh, which is made with jute plant and has a silky texture when made into a stew, and others that are made from lentils as well as mixed vegetables.

 Sweets